ricglz/Dotfiles/README.md

 # Dotfiles
-This is the setup is use for my dotfiles, it cover a wide range of configuration, but mainly is `brew/cask packages`, `zsh` and `vim`.
+This is the setup is use for my dotfiles, it cover a wide range of configuration, being these:
+* Brew packages
+* ZSH plugins and prompt
+* VIM configuration (Neovim)
+* Pandoc/Latex
+* NPM/Yarn packages
+* Aliases, functions and others for shell

 ## Pre-installing
 1. Install git: `$ xcode-select --install`